Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 Worked on applying toggles from the LazyGUI package and searched for mathematical applications of different Kernels (beginning with the Gaussian blur).

+### 05/24/2024 -> 05/27/2024

+Finalized GUI looks for Stage 1, designed calcImageCoords() to center image when displaying it.
+Beginning to research how to apply different filters/settings to images for Stage 2 Development.

 ## GROUP MEMBER 2

 ### date x